Not-Baguette/mtkclient-installer/README.md

 - Run `main.py` via opening a command prompt on the same folder (right-click, open in terminal for win 11 users) and then running `python main.py` (Or probably just run it by double clicking the python file)
 - Follow the instructions given

-- Open command prompt on the unzipped folder

 ## What will this install
 - winfsp
 - usbdk